 If you are working in the office at a computer a DSE assessment is carried out (Display Screen Equipment).
 This is to ensure your workstation is suitable and set up for your personal requirements.
 In the warehouse, if you are required to use an order picker, ramp, forklift or ladders, risk assessments and training must be carried out for the safety of the employees.
 We ensure all risk assessments are carried out and reviewed regularly to identify and eliminate where possible all hazard in the workplace.

 General practice here at Bray in the warehouse environment is the compulsory use of steel toe cap boots, a high viability vest or jacket when using forklifts, a bump camp is mandatory.
 The stock control team are provided with gloves to prevent cross-contamination when processing returns.

 Health & Safety Marshals

 There is a health and safety marshal dedicated to each department within the business.
 This is to ensure there is a point of contact for any issues or hazards that may occur and for it to be reported and rectified as soon as possible.
 If this cannot be rectified without the Health and Safety Manager, he should be informed.
-There is a bi-monthly health and safety meeting where all marshals come together with the senior management team to discuss all findings from their health and safety walk around, health and safety reports carried out, any accidents or near misses discussed and suggestions anyone may have over the last two months.
+There are bi-monthly health and safety meeting where all marshals come together with the senior management team to discuss all findings from their health and safety walk around, health and safety reports carried out, any accidents or near misses discussed and suggestions anyone may have over the last two months.
 From this meeting, any issues are allocated to the department manager to address and rectify ASAP.
-The minutes of the meeting are sent round for approval to ensure everything is covered and actioned.
+The minutes of the meeting are sent around for approval to ensure everything is covered and actioned.